Anti Australian

 Oh, and please note, we don’t interfere in Indonesian politics.
 We can’t, by law, and quite right.
 But we do think and speak and write, most of us, because we are fed up watching the ordinary wong cilik ripped off by KKN and bullied by bigots.

-28. Abdul Khalid al Jumhuri Says:
+28. Abdul Khalid al Jumhuri says:

 Ross,